LearnCobol/DBPRE/README.md

 Run compile.sh
 ```

-#How to set openCobol IDE for MySQL
+# How to set openCobol IDE for MySQL
 ```txt
 https://opencobolide.readthedocs.io/en/latest/advanced.html#sql-cobol-guide
 ```

+# More information about DBPRE

 Developed by the_piper@web.de
 For more infos see here: https://sourceforge.net/projects/dbpre/